Skip to Main content

 How do we share stories ethically?

 Honouring the dignity and agency of storytellers means getting permission from people before sharing their stories.
-It’s also about being sensitive to people’s feelings and backgrounds, avoiding stereotypes, and making sure that everyone involved feels respected and valued.
+It’s also about being sensitive to people’s feelings and backgrounds, and making sure that everyone involved feels respected and valued.

 • be sensitive to others who are involved in the story